kaif0008/FWD-portfolio/README.md

-# Kaif Ansari - Personal Portfolio Website
+# Kaif Ansari - Interactive Digital Portfolio

 This is the official GitHub repository for my personal portfolio website.
 The site serves as a central hub to showcase my projects, skills, and experience as an aspiring **Java Developer** and **AI/ML enthusiast**.
 The website is designed to be clean, modern, and fully responsive.